 Of course there is no doubt that nutrients and minerals are a good thing.
 However, that doesn’t mean that drinking mineral water is not without its problems.
 Especially as mineral water should not be taken as a way to supplement a poor diet.
 Even the most mineral rich water can not compete with a healthy balanced diet in terms of health benefits.

 There are some other disadvantages of drinking mineral water that you should also be aware of:

 - The types of minerals that you can find in mineral water is also bountiful in the average diet.
 You should not depend on mineral water to supplement your diet if you are in any way deficient in specific nutrients.

-- Not all mineral water is equal, some heavily promoted mineral water brands are not so impressive when it comes to actual mineral content.
-This is why you should always to read the label before you buy.
+- Not all mineral water is equal.
+Some mineral water brands are not so impressive when it comes to actual mineral content.
+This is why you should always read the label before you buy.